How to Find a Qualified Workers’ Comp Massage Therapist

 Consider the Provider’s Financial Stability

-This factor receives little attention but directly affects whether your treatment continues uninterrupted.
+This factor gets little attention but directly affects whether your treatment continues uninterrupted.

-Larger companies and established injury massage therapy providers typically have systems to manage cash flow during payment delays.
-They can continue treating patients while working through billing issues.
-This financial stability protects patients from treatment interruption.
+Providers experienced in injury massage therapy typically have systems to manage cash flow during payment delays and can continue treating patients while working through billing issues.
+This is not something you should have to worry about as a patient.

-Federal workers’ compensation operates under a separate system administered by the U.S. Department of Labor’s (DOL) Office of Workers’ Compensation Programs (OWCP) through the Federal Employees’ Compensation Act (FECA).
+Federal workers’ compensation operates under a separate system administered by the DOL’s Office of Workers’ Compensation Programs (OWCP) through the Federal Employees’ Compensation Act (FECA).

-If you’re a federal employee filing a workers’ comp claim, your massage therapist must be officially registered with DOL OWCP as an approved medical provider.
+If you are a federal employee filing a workers’ comp claim, your massage therapist must be officially registered with OWCP as an approved medical provider.
 This is not optional.
-Unregistered providers cannot bill OWCP for services.
+Unregistered providers cannot bill OWCP for services, and any treatment they provide will not be reimbursed.

 Why Recent OWCP Experience Matters